BERTtheSHIRT96/BERTtheSHIRT96/README.md

 - 👋 Hi, I’m Bert the Shirt
-- 👀 I’m interested in Design, Crypto, NFTs, the Blockchain and Web3 (Among many other things)
 - 🌱 I’m currently learning A LOT!
-- 📫 How to reach me berttheshirt96@gmail.com
+- 📫 How to reach me bertico-limited@outlook.com or berttheshirt96@gmail.com